jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-4/chapter-1.md

   - anxiety and fear, and
   - sorrow to diseases, danger, and death.

-<sup>9</sup> In time of sickness or low spirits, this spiteful philosophy is familiar to everyone.
+{{< s v="9" >}} In time of sickness or low spirits, this spiteful philosophy is familiar to everyone.
 It entirely depreciates those great objects of human desire.
 In pain and sorrow, our imagination seems confined and cooped up within our own persons.

 <!-- We always see these as agreeable when we are in better health and humour. -->